Banci Firenze Sunburst Flush Mount

 Manufacturer: Banci Firenze srl, Via Ponchielli, 27 – 50137 Scandicci (Florence) Italy.

-Other versions: Produced in several variations.
-Often used as a wall lamp.
+Other versions: This Banci Firenze sunburst flush mount. was produced in several variations.
+It is often used as a wall lamp.
 Lighting in this style is still in production.

 Today (2018) the artisan workshop is a company in its fourth generation, assisted by a managerial staff.
 All lighting is handmade.
 They also produce furniture and decoration.